 In July 2019 we welcomed three new animals to life on the farm.
 There were some goats looking for a new home as their current owners were being forced to relocate.

 So, as soon as the school holidays started we all hit the road down to Boconnoc to meet the goats.
 The plan was to get 2 new goats to keep the old boy Piran company.

 All the goats we met were real characters, and we chose two new white goats.
-Then as we came to leave we made an impulsive decision and got a third as well, as we had all fallen in love with the little troublemaker, as he was so beautiful and so cheeky!
+Then as we came to leave we made an impulsive decision and got a third as well, as we had all fallen in love with the little troublemaker, as he was such beautiful colours and so cheeky!

 We had much discussion with the kids on the way back as to what the new names for the goats should be.
 We wanted something Cornish, and they were all boys.
 After running though lots of great (and some silly) options, we settled on Arthur, Merlin and Lancelot, Lance for short.